AtiiaRivera/Coding-Journal/README.md

 9/13/2021 Codiiiiing today!
 Two homework assignment due!

-9/20/20 Made a couple of websites!
+9/20/21 Made a couple of websites!
 Becoming a decent hacker.

+10/26/21 Getting better at coding, enjoying the design piece.
+I love creating, really watching something come together and grow, that's what makes me feel good!
+That's what I enjoy about this.
+I am creative.
+I am created.
+I am creator.
+I am an artist at this second language. (: Thats what I ennjoy.
+Stay tuned for my next master piece!

 09/20/21 ctrl+shit+n= New branch, ctrl+shit+a= Edit a file, ctrl+p= Publish